majid672254/Majid_DSA_LAB/README.md

 # Majid_DSA_LAB
-This is a different line added locally.
+This is a new line added on GitHub.